-ABChess is a step-by-step training program from scratch to an experienced chess player with the ability to study in a convenient place and at a convenient time.
-The application includes 100 video lessons, 1500 exercises and statistics on the development of mental skills: logic, memory, attentiveness and speed of thinking.#iOS#Realm#Alamofire#Stockfish
+ABChess is a step-by-step training program from scratch for an experienced chess player.
+The app enables users to study in a convenient place and at a convenient time.
+It includes 100 video lessons, 1500 exercises, and statistics on the development of mental skills: logic, memory, attentiveness, and speed of thinking.#iOS#Realm#Alamofire#Stockfish

-The international chess champion, who founded ABChess School, contacted us to develop an iOS app that helped to learn how to play chess.
+The international chess champion and the founder of ABChess School contacted us to develop an iOS app that would help to learn how to play chess.

-The app included the training part, user’s dashboard and the game part.
-The training part consisted of numerous exercises using interactive chessboard.
-Users receive award points for completing the exercises.
-All statistics and rating are available in the dashboard.
-The gaming part contains the game with robot or with a live person in several regimes.
+ABChess includes the training part, the user’s dashboard, and the game part.
+The training part consisted of numerous exercises using an interactive chessboard, for completing which users receive award points.
+All statistics and ratings are available in the dashboard.
+The gaming part contains both the game with a robot and with a live person.

-To develop the logic of the chessboard and artificial intelligence we planned to use the app Stockfish.
-However, in order to connect to Stockfish, which was written on C++, we had to develop a transitional part on Objective-C. That solution would have extended the developing time and we had to create the training part as fast as possible.
-Therefore, we decided to give up on Stockfish for a while and use a different app.
-Thanks to that our app was uploaded to the App Store within a short time, but it turned out that we had had to struggle a little to get published.
+To develop the logic of the chessboard and artificial intelligence, we planned to use the app Stockfish.
+The problem was that the chess engine is written in C++, and to connect to it, we had to develop a transitional part on Objective-C. That solution would have extended the developing time, but we had to create the training part as fast as possible.
+Therefore, we decided to give up on Stockfish for a while and use a different engine.
+Thanks to that, we were ready to upload it to the App Store within a short time, but it turned out that we had had to struggle a little to get published.

 The necessary app was developed and uploaded to the App Store.
 In the following, we plan to introduce new mechanics and extend the medium to connect both students and teachers.